djeada/Linux-Notes/notes/log_files_and_journals.md

+<h1>log files</h1>
+Log files are essential for successful administration of any sort of Linux system, since they include information on the system's health, such as any system or application problems.
+In spite of the fact that programs can place their log files wherever they like, the majority of Linux system log files are located in /var/log.

+If you list files located at /var/log, you'll see that there are a lot of Linux system log files:

+* syslog: You'll find messages relating to your kernel, apps, and more in  centralized logging system (syslog).
+It is used also as the consolidated log file for all Linux computers in a data center.
+* auth.log: contains authentication failures and successes
+* messages: contains general system messages of all types

 <h1>journald for systemd based systems</h1>

 <i>journald</i> is in charge of event logging.
 It records events from log files, kernel messages, etc.